 Latest trust commentary

-Historically, these businesses have commanded higher valuations than large cap companies and the shares have significantly outperformed over the longer term because of their stronger growth potential.
-The current valuation discount and higher dividend yield is therefore an anomaly and initial (ytd 2026 neck and neck returns) evidence suggests that market participants are beginning to realise this.
+Historically, UK mid-sized businesses have commanded higher valuations than large cap companies and the shares have significantly outperformed over the longer term because of their stronger growth potential.
+The current valuation discount and higher dividend yield is therefore an anomaly.
 This creates a significant opportunity for investors willing to look beyond the most well-known names and identify mispriced opportunities in this under-researched part of the market.

 Performance & activity